aptuitiv/cacao/README.md

 Globals
 =======

-Cacao consists of a small set of mixins and globals that are used throughout the modules, but can also be used throughout your site to keep things consistent.
+Cacao consists of a small set of mixins and globals that are used throughout the modules, and can also be used throughout your site to keep things consistent.

 Take a peek in `_defaults.scss` and `_mixins.scss` to see what is available.